-The Consolidated Financial Statements reflect the assets, liabilities, revenues, and expenses of organizations which are controlled by the University.
-Inter-organizational transactions, balances, and activities have been eliminated on consolidation.
+The Consolidated Financial Statements reflect the assets, liabilities, revenues and expenses of organizations which are controlled by the University.
+Inter-organizational transactions, balances and activities have been eliminated on consolidation.

-The Royal Roads University Foundation, American Friends of Royal Roads University and Cascade Institute are controlled by the University and fully consolidated in these financial statements.
+The Royals Roads University Foundation, and Cascade Institute Research Society are controlled by the University and fully consolidated in these financial statements.